-We’ll explain why a video out is a very special feature for microcontrollers, and what types of video out you can build or purchase for your Pico.
-We’ll also show you some sample code – already precompiled for you, so you can download it, and talk about what you need to modify to make it run.
+In this post, we’ll explain why a video out is a very special feature for microcontrollers, and which types of video out you can build or purchase for your Pico.
+We’ll also show you some sample code – already precompiled for you, so you can download it directly, and then we’ll talk about what you need to modify to make it run.

 Note: the Pico does not have a Linux operating system like the Raspberry Pi Zero W for example.
 So you’ll most likely have to dive a bit deeper into learning how to code & upload your applications to the Pico.
 If that’s not your thing, the Pi Zero W might be a better fit to start playing around 🙂

-If you’ve succeeded doing your own video project with the Raspberry Pi Pico, let us know in the comments :-)!
+If you’ve succeeded in doing your own video project with the Raspberry Pi Pico, let us know in the comments!

 Why is adding a Raspberry Pi Pico Video output a challenge?